Karnoski v. Trump: Further appeals

 On April 30, 2018, the defendants filed a notice of appeal to the United States Court of Appeals for the Ninth Circuit, along with a motion to stay the injunction and allow the ban to go into effect while their appeal was pending.
 A few days later on May 4, the defendants also asked the 9th Circuit for a stay pending appeal.
 Judge Pechman denied the stay on June 15, and the 9th Circuit denied the stay on July 19.
 The appellate court heard oral argument on October 10, 2018.

 On November 7, the defendants petitioned the Supreme Court of the United States, asking the Court to accept the case for review immediately, without waiting for the 9th Circuit to decide their appeal.
 The Supreme Court denied the petition on January 22, 2019, but issued a 5-4 order, split along ideological lines, that lifted the stay on the order while Karnoski and the related cases were still being deliberated.

 On June 14, 2019, the Ninth Circuit Court issued a decision unanimously holding that the administration's ban targeted transgender people.
-Nevertheless, the 9th Circuit vacated the district court's ruling, holding that the differences between the 2017 and 2018 memoranda were sufficiently "significant" that the lower court was required to consider the 2018 memorandum separately.
+Nevertheless, the Ninth Circuit vacated the district court's ruling, holding that the differences between the 2017 and 2018 memoranda were sufficiently "significant" that the lower court was required to consider the 2018 memorandum separately.

-The case was still pending in district court as of January 25, 2021, when President Joe Biden issued an executive order revoking Trump's transgender ban.
+The case was still pending in the district court as of January 25, 2021, when President Joe Biden issued an executive order revoking Trump's transgender ban.
+The district court terminated the case on September 22, 2021.